-(CNN) -- Here's a look at what you need to know about the Jewish holiday Yom Kippur, the Day of Atonement.
+(CNN) -- Here's a look at the Jewish holiday Yom Kippur, the Day of Atonement.

-October 3-October 4, 2014 - Yom Kippur will begin at sundown on October 3rd and end at nightfall on October 4th.
+September 22-September 23, 2015 - Yom Kippur will begin at sundown on September 22nd and end at nightfall on September 23rd.

 The Day of Atonement is considered the most important and sacred of Jewish religious holidays.
 It falls on the tenth day of the Jewish lunar month of Tishri.